The Philippines is celebrating its Independence Day.

 Celebrate the day when you are no longer beholden to debt, because it is the time that you learned how to be a master of your finances.

-The Freedom To Spend Your Time on Stuff That Matters Most
+5. The Freedom To Spend Your Time on What Matters Most

 Probably one of the hardest things to achieve – is the time freedom from active income.
 Most of us are on this stage, and it’s a battle easily won with smart personal finance habits on your side.